 The biggest city in Europe that is not entirely in Europe.
 Spread over two continents, Istanbul was an inspiration to authors like Agatha Christie, Sir Arthur Conan Doyle, and Dan Brown, and after I visited it I can see why.
-Here are my best shot from majestic Istanbul, Turkey.
+Here are my favourite photos from majestic Istanbul, Turkey:

 Istanbul is home to the biggest covered market in the world.
 In operation since 1461, The Grand Bazaar hosts more than 3000 shops.

-Back in the days of the Ottoman Empire, the city was famous due to having 1400 public toilets!
+Back in the days of the Ottoman Empire, the city was famous for having 1400 public toilets!
 Hey, when it’s about toilets, better to be famous for having too many than too little!

 Istanbul was declared the most crowded city in the world in….1502.
-It hold its title till 1840 when London overtook it.
-I guess east Asian cities weren’t included in the lists back then.
+It held the title till 1840 when London overtook it.
+I guess Eastern-Asian cities weren’t included in the lists back then.

 – It’s the capital of. . .oh wait